MWiechmann/ai_story_scale/README.md

 It also contains a few proof of concept analyzes to show how the AISS can be used to gain a more detailed understanding of how different generation settings can lead to different type of stories.

 # How To Cite The AISS
-Look to the right to the 'About' field.
+Go to the [main page of the repo](https://github.com/MWiechmann/ai_story_scale) if you aren't already, and look to the right to the 'About' field.
 Click the line that says 'Cite this repository'.